 Common Mistakes and How to Avoid Them

 Aggressive upselling, ignoring customer cues, inconsistent staff performance, and promoting low-quality add-ons all reduce long-term value.
-The key is relevance, quality, and consistency—not pressure.
+The key is relevance, quality, and consistency.
+Not pressure.

 Unlock higher check averages with smart, data-driven strategy

-VISU helps restaurants use QR codes, digital flows and real-time promotion data to increase check size without feeling salesy.
+VISU helps restaurants use QR codes, digital flows, and real-time promotion data to increase check size without feeling salesy.
 Understand what guests choose, test better menu anchors, and build profitable customer journeys.

 What is the most effective way to increase average check size?

 The most effective approach combines menu engineering, consultative service, and smart technology.
-Anchoring, bundles, descriptive language and well-timed recommendations create natural momentum toward higher-value choices.
+Anchoring, bundles, descriptive language, and well-timed recommendations create natural momentum toward higher-value choices.

 Do guests feel pressured when staff try to upsell?

 They only feel pressured when suggestions lack relevance.
-Discovery questions, value framing and personalized recommendations increase satisfaction while improving revenue without discomfort.
+Discovery questions, value framing, and personalized recommendations increase satisfaction while improving revenue without discomfort.

 Does increasing check size hurt customer satisfaction?

 Not when done correctly.
-Guests who order appetizers, desserts or pairings actually report higher satisfaction because the experience feels more complete and curated.
+Guests who order appetizers, desserts, or pairings actually report higher satisfaction because the experience feels more complete and curated.

 How can digital menus help with check growth?